gophercoders/website/content/thank-you.md

 subtitle = "... for your feedback"
 +++
 Thank you for taking the time to send us your feedback.
 We will read your feedback over the next few days.
-If we need to contact your to discuss your feedback in more detail we will email you.
+If we need to contact you to discuss your feedback in more detail we will email you.

 Thank you once again for contacting us.